 The actual incidence of all mullerian anomalies in the general population is unknown, but is estimated at 1 in 300 (one reported range was 0.1 to 3.5%).
 Women with repeated pregnancy loss have a greater 5-10% chance of having a mullerian anomaly.
 Some of the most commonly reported mullerian duct anomalies include:

 Since the renal (kidney) system and future parts of the axial skeletal system develop in close proximity to the uterine, or mullerian system, during embryonic development, mullerian malformations are frequently associated with abnormalities of the renal and skeletal system.
-Any patient that is found to have mullerian (uterine) anomalies should have a complete evaluation of their renal (kidney) system, including an intravenous pyelography (IVP) and renal sonography to exclude urinary tract anomalies.
+Any patient with a complex mullerian anomaly or absence all or part of the uterus should have a complete evaluation of their renal (kidney) system to exclude urinary tract abnormalities.

-Graphic representation of the two separate mullerian (paramesonephric) ducts that eventually develop into the fallopian tubes, uterus, cervix and upper vagina.
+Two separate mullerian (paramesonephric) ducts form the fallopian tubes, uterus, cervix and upper vagina.
 Courtesy of fotosearch.com

 There are a number of ways to make the diagnosis of a mullerian duct anomaly: